cassiozareck/RealtimeChat/README.md

   ```

 ## Contributing
-Contributions to the RealChat API are welcome.
+Contributions to the LittleChat API are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.